slashinfty/srcom-bot/README.md

 Gets a list of all categories for a specific game.
 For example, `!src celeste;*` would get all (main) categories of Celeste.
 If you want to include miscellaneous categories, include a `+` at the end, such as `!src celeste;*+`.

+`!src game;category?`

+Gets the rules for a category of a specific games.
+For example, `!src kirby's dream land;beat the game?` would get the rules for the Beat the Game category of Kirby's Dream Land.

 `!src game;category|*`

 Gets a list of all sub-categories for a specific game, if any sub-categories exist.
 For example, `!src kirby's dream land;beat the game|*` would get all sub-categories of the Beat the Game category of Kirby's Dream Land.